michaelfedell/instacart/README.md

 │   ├── models.py                     <- Creates the data model for the database connected to the Flask app │   ├── __init__.py                   <- Initializes the Flask app and database connection │
-├── config                            <- Directory for yaml configuration files for model training, scoring, etc │   ├── logging/                      <- Configuration files for python loggers │
+├── config/                           <- Directory for yaml configuration files for model training, scoring, etc │   ├── logging/                      <- Configuration files for python loggers │   ├── features_config.yml           <- Settings for feature generation

 ├── data                              <- Folder that contains data used or generated.
-Only the external/ and sample/ subdirectories are tracked by git.
+Only the external/ and sample/ subdirectories are tracked by git
 │   ├── archive/                      <- Place to put archive data is no longer used.
-Not synced with git.
+Not synced with git │   ├── external/                     <- External data sources, will be synced with git │   │   ├── cats.yml                  <- Curated list of high-level categories by which to classify grocery aisles │   │   ├── data_description.md       <- Description of data files provided by instacart │   │
-│   ├── external/                     <- External data sources, will be synced with git │   ├── sample/                       <- Sample data used for code development and testing, will be synced with git │
+│   ├── sample/                       <- Sample data used for code development and testing, will be synced with git │
-├── docs                              <- A default Sphinx project; see sphinx-doc.org for details.
+├── docs                              <- A default Sphinx project; see sphinx-doc.org for details │
-│
-├── figures                           <- Generated graphics and figures to be used in reporting.
+├── figures/                          <- Generated graphics and figures to be used in reporting │
-│
-├── models                            <- Trained model objects (TMOs), model predictions, and/or model summaries │   ├── archive                       <- No longer current models.
+├── models/                           <- Trained model objects (TMOs), model predictions, and/or model summaries │   ├── archive                       <- No longer current models.
 This directory is included in the .gitignore and is not tracked by git
 │
-├── notebooks
+├── notebooks/
-│   ├── develop                       <- Current notebooks being used in development.
+│   ├── develop/                      <- Current notebooks being used in development.
-│   ├── deliver                       <- Notebooks shared with others.
+│   ├── deliver/                      <- Notebooks shared with others.
-│   ├── archive                       <- Develop notebooks no longer being used.
+│   ├── archive/                      <- Develop notebooks no longer being used.
 │   ├── template.ipynb                <- Template notebook for analysis with useful imports and helper functions.
 │
 ├── src                               <- Source scripts for the project │   ├── archive/                      <- No longer current scripts.
 │   ├── helpers/                      <- Helper scripts used in main src files │   ├── sql/                          <- SQL source code
+│   ├── db.py                         <- Script for creating and optionally populating database
-│   ├── ingest_data.py                <- Script for ingesting data from different sources
+│   ├── evaluate_model.py             <- Script for evaluating model performance
-│   ├── generate_features.py          <- Script for cleaning and transforming data and generating features used for use in training and scoring.
+│   ├── generate_features.py          <- Script for cleaning and transforming data and generating features used in training and scoring.
+│   ├── postprocess.py                <- Script for postprocessing predictions and model results
 │   ├── train_model.py                <- Script for training machine learning model(s)
+│   ├── upload_s3.py                  <- Script for uploading local files to an S3 bucket
-│   ├── score_model.py                <- Script for scoring new predictions using a trained model.
+│   ├── score_model.py                <- Script for scoring new predictions using a trained model
-│   ├── postprocess.py                <- Script for postprocessing predictions and model results
-│   ├── evaluate_model.py             <- Script for evaluating model performance
 │
-├── test                              <- Files necessary for running model tests (see documentation below)
+├── test/                             <- Files necessary for running model tests (see documentation below)

 ├── run.py                            <- Simplifies the execution of one or more of the src scripts ├── app.py                            <- Flask wrapper for running the model